msdsalehi/justhro/README.md

 Developers in a microservice environment usually find this as an annoying part of their tasks.
 As a developer, I prefer to stay focused on taking care of the business logic, corner cases and checking exceptional situations which may happen during compile or run time.
 We never find it annoying to catch an exception which is probable to be thrown, or on the other side we always throw relevant exceptions easily while implementing a service.

-But the reason for these difficulties is not lacking technical solutions to the problem in our environment, but it’s the lack of clarity and presence of different aspects of this specific area which a developer has to deal with.
+But the reason for these difficulties is not lacking technical solutions to the problem in our environment.
+It’s the lack of clarity and presence of different aspects of this specific area which a developer has to deal with.
 It is mainly the lack of a simple and clear operational guideline to producing and handling exceptions.

 In this short document I try to represent a solution for those who use Java, Spring Boot and Feign to manage their synchronized restful inter service communications.
 I tried to hide some difficulties from the service developer point of view.
 I named the project as Justhro which stands for `_Just Throw_`.